Configuration As Code

 Simulation configurations

-As we mention in the Default Behavior section, a Simulation includes more than just a classname.
+As we mention in the Default Behavior section, a Simulation includes more than just a simulation.

 Each property of a Simulation, can be configured individually or left to default settings, allowing for customization either through configuration or via the Web UI.